AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/context.md

 - Private, for private transactions taking place on user's devices.
 - Public, for public transactions taking place on the network's sequencers.

 As there are two distinct execution environments, they both require slightly differing execution contexts.
 Despite their differences; the API's for interacting with each are unified.
-Leading to minimal context switch when working between the two environments.
+Leading to minimal context switches when working between the two environments.

 The following section will cover both contexts.